Kelony11/virtual-memory-manager/HowToRun.md

 **THE BENCHMARKS**

-- From your project-3 directory:
+- From your root directory:

     Build library only: